-This improbable but modestly good and moderately exciting 1997 thriller stars a usefully employed Clint Eastwood as a veteran career thief named Luther Whitney who witnesses a horrific crime involving the US President.
+The improbable but modestly good and moderately exciting 1997 American political action thriller film Absolute Power stars a usefully employed Clint Eastwood as a veteran career thief named Luther Whitney, who witnesses a horrific crime involving the US President.

-Whitney is a veteran burglar who breaks into the Washington mansion of an elderly millionaire named Walter Sullivan (E G Marshall).
+Whitney is a veteran burglar, a master jewel thief, who breaks into the Washington DC mansion of an elderly millionaire named Walter Sullivan (E G Marshall).
 Whitney inadvertently witnesses a killing from his hiding-place in the bedroom when Sullivan’s young wife Christy (Melora Hardin) enters with her lover, US President Allen Richmond (Gene Hackman).

 [Spoiler alert] Shockingly, rough sex lover Richmond starts slapping Christy and she slaps him back but the sex session goes wrong when she attempts to stab him with a letter-opener.
 Richmond calls for help and his Secret Service bodyguards burst into the room and open fire, killing Christy.
 It’s a brilliantly compelling opening sequence, getting things off to a mesmerising start.